TheStarCloud/iler.a/index.md

 My strong skills developed from my experience as a teacher, of analysis for data-driven instruction and presenting mathematical concepts and models to technical and non-technical audiences will make me an asset to your team.

 Below are links to some projects I put together during my self study time exploring data analysis and data science, and write-ups from some fun challenges that I took on to sharpen my skills.
+(Please click on project titles to view.)

 ## Projects